Shraddha Musale

 Musale starred in the 2009 Hindi film All the Best: Fun Begins as Betty and has also portrayed CJ in the show Miley Jab Hum Tum.
 In 2016, she appeared in an episodic role of Khidki.

 Early life

 Musale is from Ahmedabad.
-Although she is not a Gujarati, she understand and speaks the language fluently.
+Although she is not a Gujarati, she understands and speaks the language fluently.
 In 2002, after passing from her Ahmedabad school, Musale participated in Miss India contest in 2002 with Neha Dhupia, and was her roommate.